anytizer/hosted-content-importer.wp/hosted-content-importer/readme.txt

 == Upgrade Notice ==

-When this plugin is used and disabled, your blogs will show your `[third]` shortcode as it is, which may reveal your associated parameters.
+When this plugin is used and disabled, your blog will show your `[third]` shortcode as it is, which may reveal your associated parameters.
 The precautionary design does not allow username/password and API keys in the shortcode tags.

 = Safety Precaution =